Howard Ben Tré: Personal life and education

-Howard Ben Tré was born May 13, 1949, in Brooklyn, New York.
+Howard Ben Tré was born May 13, 1949, in Brooklyn, New York and grew up in Rockaway Park, Queens.
 In the 1960s he attended Brooklyn College for two years and was a political activist.

 In the 1970s he left New York with his wife, Gay, for Oregon.
 At Portland State University he learned about the university's well-known glass-blowing shop and began studying the creation process, finding influence in religious objects.
 He would obtain his bachelor's degree at Portland State.
 Dale Chihuly recruited Ben Tré to the Rhode Island School of Design (RISD) from Portland, Oregon where he would graduate with a Masters of Fine Arts in 1980.

 His wife Gay Ben Tré was actively involved in planning and siting the installation of his art.
 They divorced amicably and remained friends for the rest of his life.
 He married Wendy MacGaw in 2004.
 He lived and worked in Pawtucket, Rhode Island.

 Howard Ben Tré died June 20, 2020, in hospice care at his home in Pawtucket, Rhode Island.